 The amount they cover varies, but it's usually 10 percent of your property liability limits.
 For instance, what if your personal property amounts to $90,000 on your Homeowners or Renters insurance policy?

 Your insurer will only cover up to $9,000 of your valuables.
 If this amount isn't enough to cover the value of your household items in your locker, then consider getting additional coverage from the storage company at $20 a month for $10,000 of coverage.

 Acts that May Reduce Your Mover's Liability

 Several scenarios can limit or reduce your mover's liability for losses for damages to your household valuables.
 They include the following situations:

 Your intentional acts or omissions cause damage or losses of your items.
 For instance, you could self-pack your things and forget to neglect to provide enough protection.
-In another scenario, you may include hazardous materials in a shipment and fail to alert the movers.
+In another scenario, you may include hazardous materials in a shipment and fail to alert their business.
 Federal law prohibits the transportation of dangerous, boxed materials without mentioning it to the moving company.

 You declare a shipment value that is less than the actual one of your shipped articles.

-You didn't provide written notification to your movers about things that cost more than $100 per pound.
-Note: if told by the relocation company about these goods, you're entitled to recover the full amount up to the declared value of the articles.
+Or, you didn't provide written notification to their business insurance office about things that cost more than $100 per pound.
+Note: if told by the relocation company about these things, you're entitled to recover the full amount up to the declared value of the articles.

 Although it will take time to document your valuables, your hard work will pay off enormous benefits.
 If your belongings suffer any damage, you'll have evidence.
-It will streamline the claims process.
-You'll only need to present these pictures and supporting documents when you file your claim.
+It will provide proof to claims adjusters and streamline the insurance claims process.
+You'll only need to present these pictures and supporting documents when you file your insurance policy claim.

 2. Check Your Belongings for Any Damage After You Move In